Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

 This program is designed to enhance exposure to a broad variety of topics related to international affairs, health services, public health, issues related to the United Nations Millennium Goals and international development in Africa.
 Students will be expected to keep daily journal entries and will also be given reading assignments and journal topics while in Tanzania.
 All students will have done an initial paper on a social or health issue in Tanzania during a required pre-trip course component.
 While in Tanzania, students will be required to do ethnographic research on this topic in order to revise and rewrite this research paper using their in-country experience during the program.

-The price for this course is $4575.
+The price for the four week course (6 credits) is $4575.
 The price includes transportation to the airport from campus and all meals, lodging, and transportation in Tanzania.

 The cost does not include airfare or personal spending (gifts, etc.) while in Tanzania.
-Other possible personal costs are immunizations and passport fees.
+Other possible personal costs are immunizations and passport fees and a $75 study abroad fee.

 - March 15, 2014 | $1000 deposit due